Tom Perrotta: Career

 Little Children was Perrotta's "breakout book", featured on numerous "Best Books of 2004" lists—including those of The New York Times Book Review, Newsweek, National Public Radio, and People magazine—and garnering tremendous praise for Perrotta.
 The New York Times dubbed him "an American Chekhov whose characters even at their most ridiculous seem blessed and ennobled by a luminous human aura", and People called him "the rare writer equally gifted at drawing people's emotional maps...and creating sidesplitting scenes".
 For his part, Perrotta describes himself as a writer in the "plain-language American tradition" of authors such as Ernest Hemingway and Raymond Carver.

 In 2006, Perrotta sold New Line Cinema an original screenplay he co-wrote with Frasier producer Rob Greenberg.
 Titled Barry and Stan Gone Wild, the screenplay is "a shameless comedy [about] a 40-something dermatologist who goes on spring break".
 In January 2007, Perrotta was on the guest faculty for the third annual Writers in Paradise conference at Eckerd College in St. Petersburg, Florida.
 Perrotta was invited to teach at Eckerd by Dennis Lehane; the two writers had previously taught together at Stonecoast Writers Conference in Maine.

-Perrotta's novel, The Abstinence Teacher, was published on October 16, 2007.
+Perrotta's novel The Abstinence Teacher was published on October 16, 2007.
 It is, according to the author, "all about sex education and the culture wars.
 It's close in spirit to Little Children, I think."
 It was chosen by The New York Times as a 2007 Notable Book of the Year.
 As of October 2007, he was working on a film adaptation of the book with Jonathan Dayton and Valerie Faris, who directed Little Miss Sunshine.

 In 2010, 30,000 copies of his short story "The Smile on Happy Chang's Face" were distributed as part of the Boston Book Festival's "One City, One Story" project.

-He and Damon Lindeloff adapted his novel, The Leftovers, into an HBO TV series of the same name that began running in 2014 to critical acclaim for three seasons.
-He later adapted his 2017 novel, Mrs. Fletcher, into a limited series, also for HBO.
+Perrotta and Damon Lindeloff adapted Perrotta's novel The Leftovers into an HBO TV series of the same name that began running in 2014 to critical acclaim for three seasons.
+He later adapted his 2017 novel Mrs. Fletcher into a limited series, also for HBO.